-The Compensation Committee considers most of the significant adjustments to annual compensation, target bonuses and equity awards and establishes new performance objectives at one or more meetings held during the last quarter of each year.
+The Compensation Committee typically considers most of the significant adjustments to annual compensation, target bonuses and equity awards at one or more meetings held during the last quarter or first quarter of each year, and currently establishes new corporate performance objectives on a quarterly basis in advance of the applicable quarter.
 However, the Compensation Committee also considers matters related to individual compensation, such as compensation for new executive hires, as well as high-level strategic issues, including, for example, the efficacy of the Company's compensation strategy, potential modifications to that strategy and new trends, plans or approaches to compensation, at periodic meetings throughout the year on an as-needed basis.
-Generally, the Compensation Committee's process comprises two related elements: the determination of compensation levels and the establishment of performance objectives for the current year.
+Generally, the Compensation Committee's process comprises two related elements: the determination of compensation levels for the current year and the establishment of, and evaluation of results delivered against, corporate performance objectives on a quarterly basis.
 For executives other than the Chief Executive Officer, the Compensation Committee solicits and considers evaluations and recommendations submitted to the Compensation Committee by the Chief Executive Officer.
 In the case of the Chief Executive Officer, the evaluation of his performance is conducted by the Compensation Committee, which determines any adjustments to his compensation as well as awards to be granted.
-For all executives and directors as part of its deliberations, the Compensation Committee may review and consider, as appropriate, materials such as financial reports and projections, operational data, tax and accounting information, tally sheets that set forth the total compensation that may become payable to executives in various hypothetical scenarios, executive and director stock ownership information, company stock performance data and analyses of historical executive compensation levels and current Company-wide compensation levels and recommendations of the Compensation Committee's compensation consultant, including analyses of executive and director compensation paid at other companies identified by the consultant.
+For all executives and directors as part of its deliberations, the Compensation Committee may review and consider, as appropriate, materials such as financial reports and projections, operational data, tax and accounting information, tally sheets that set forth the total compensation hat may become payable to executives in various hypothetical scenarios, executive and director stock ownership information, company stock performance data and analyses of historical executive compensation levels and current Company-wide compensation paid at other companies identified by the consultant.